MadameSolette/Stylus/eiszeit-manager.de/README.md

 # Installation:
  - Create a new style in Stylus;
- - Copy and paste one of the bottom CSS Codes in the Stylus Code Window;
+ - Copy and paste the bottom CSS Code in the Stylus Code Window;
  - Give the Style a name and save it;

 # CSS Code: